kaloyan-raev/eclipse-license-management-tools/README.md

 ### Implement ILicensedProduct

-A key moment of implementing license management for your Eclipse plugin is to define a class implementing the ILicensedProduct interface.
-The term "licensed product" refers to a collection of one or more Eclipse features that are considered parts of a single software product distributed with a single license key.
+A key moment of implementing license management for your Eclipse plugin is to define a class implementing the [ILicensedProduct](framework/org.eclipse.licensing.core/src/org/eclipse/licensing/core/ILicensedProduct.java) interface.
+The term "licensed product" refers to the collection of one or more Eclipse features that are considered parts of a single software product distributed with a single license key.

 A licensed product has the following attributes:

 * ID - universally unique identifier (UUID) of the product.
 It is important to be _universally_ unique, because this is the ID that will be mapped to the registered license keys.
 * Name - display name of the product.
 Can be any text string.
 * Vendor - display name of the product's vendor.
 Can be any text string.
-* Version - product's verion.
+* Version - product's version.
 Must be an OSGi-compatible version.
 * Public Key - public key for verifying the signature of the license keys.
-It's an java.security.PublicKey object.
+It's a [java.security.PublicKey](https://docs.oracle.com/javase/7/docs/api/java/security/PublicKey.html) object.
 Once specified, it should not be changed in future versions of the product.

 #### Generating an UUID

 There are many ways to generate an UUID.
-Perhaps, the most easy is to use one of the online generators like: https://www.uuidgenerator.net/
+Perhaps, it is easiest to use one of the online generators like: https://www.uuidgenerator.net/

-The string representation of the generated UUID can be converted to an UUID Java object using the following code snippet:
+The string representation of the generated UUID can be converted to a [java.util.UUID](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html) object using the following code snippet:

 ``` java
 UUID.fromString("cb4811fd-64a2-4e95-a758-ac9c716a6c31")